ml-explore/mlx-examples/cifar/README.md

 Note this was run on an M1 Macbook Pro with 16GB RAM.

-At the time of writing, `mlx` doesn't have built-in learning rate schedules, nor a `BatchNorm` layer.
+At the time of writing, `mlx` doesn't have built-in learning rate schedules, or a `BatchNorm` layer.
 We intend to update this example once these features are added.